godotengine/godot-demo-projects/3d/rigidbody_character/README.md

 Language: GDScript

-Renderer: GLES 3
+Renderer: Forward+

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/1291
+Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2750

 ## How does it work?